Killala: Ecclesiastical history

 The foundation of the diocese dates from the time of Saint Patrick, who placed his disciple St. Muredach over the church called in Irish Cell Alaid.
-In a well that still flows close to the town, beside the sea, local legend tells that Patrick baptized in a single day 12,000 converts, and on the same occasion, in presence of the crowds, raised to life a dead woman whom he also baptized.
+In a well that still flows close to the town, local suggests that Patrick baptized 12,000 converts on a single day.
 Muredach is described as an old man of Patrick's family, and was appointed to the Church of Killala as early as 442 or 443.
-His feast-day is on 12 August.
-It is probable that he resigned his see after a few years, and retired to end his life on the lonely island in Donegal Bay which has ever since borne his name, Inishmurray.
-At Killala Patrick baptized the two maidens whom he met in childhood at Focluth Wood by the western sea, and whose voices in visions of the night had often pathetically called him to come once more and dwell amongst them.
-He came, baptized them and built them a church where they spent the rest of their days as holy nuns in the service of God.
+It is possible that he resigned his see after a few years, and retired to end his life on an island in Donegal Bay, which now bears his name, Inishmurray.
+At Killala, Patrick reputedly also baptized the two maidens whom he met in childhood at Focluth Wood by the western sea, and whose voices in visions of the night had apparently called to him.
+He came, baptized them and built them a church where they spent the rest of their days as nuns.

-Little is known of the successors of Muredach in Killala down to the twelfth century.
-Of the sainted Bishop Cellach, for example, we learn merely that he came of royal blood, flourished in the sixth century and was murdered at the instigation of his foster-brother.
-His name is mentioned in Irish martyrologies.
-The people of Killala recall that John MacHale, Archbishop of Tuam, was a child of their diocese.
-He was born at Tubbernavine on 6 March 1791; became Coadjutor Bishop of Killala in 1825, bishop in 1834, and later in the same year was transferred to Tuam.
-He died on 7 November 1881, and is buried in the sanctuary of Tuam's cathedral.
-After him came Dr Finan, a Dominican priest unfit, owing to his continental training, to direct the affairs of an Irish diocese.
-On his resignation in 1838, a parish priest of the Archdiocese of Tuam, Rev. Thomas Feeney, who had formerly been professor and president of St. Jarlath's College at Tuam, was chosen for the task of repairing the injury that ecclesiastical discipline had suffered during his thirty-five year tenure.
+Little is known of the successors of Muredach in Killala down to the 12th century.
+According to an entry in the Catholic Encyclopedia, the "people of Killala recall that John MacHale, Archbishop of Tuam, was a child of their diocese".
+He became Coadjutor Bishop of Killala in 1825, bishop in 1834, and later in the same year was transferred to Tuam.
+He died in 1881.
+After him came Francis Joseph O'Finan, a Dominican priest.
+On his resignation in 1838, a parish priest of the Archdiocese of Tuam, Thomas Feeney, who had formerly been professor and president of St. Jarlath's College at Tuam, was chosen for the post.

 Along the left bank of the river are the ruins of several monasteries.
 Rosserk, a Franciscan house of strict observance, was founded in 1460.
 The Abbey of Moyne still stands on a site just over the river, and further on, north of Killala, was the Dominican Rathfran Friary.
-On the promontory of Errew running into Lough Conn another monastery existed as such till comparatively recent times.
-A round tower in Killala itself, still preserved, indicated the ancient celebrity of the place as an ecclesiastical centre.
+On the promontory of Errew running into Lough Conn stood another monastery.
+A round tower in Killala itself is still standing.